AdguardTeam/AdguardKnowledgeBase/01.general/09.license-key/01.outdated-licenses/docs.en.md

 <a name="9-and-more"></a>
 ### Licenses for 9+ devices
-Premium keys (5+5 onwards) and custom keys for 10+ devices that you purchased individually with the help of our managers.
+Premium keys (5+5 onward) and custom keys for 10+ devices that you purchased individually with the help of our managers.
 These are quite unique cases, so if you want to upgrade your license to Lifetime, please contact us at partners@adguard.com.
 We will make you a special offer depending on the specific configuration of your license.